PART 4 Sailing in Waves … Upwind & Downwind

 Once you’re surfing, turn more to a reach to stay as long as possible on the face of the wave.
 If your speed is faster than the wave, look for a low place to break through.
 If the wave is faster, sail as fast as possible by reaching in the troughs, but bear away as the wave crest reaches the transom and ride as long as the speed is up but go back to a reach as the crest passes under the boat and your speed slows.

-I hope I've covered the basics but if high performance sailing really interests you, here are 3 books worth reading:
+I hope I've covered the basics but if high performance sailing really interests you, here are 3 or 4 books worth reading:

 Sailing wind and Current …. by Ian Proctor